giellalt/lang-mhr/mhr.md

 All documents in one file

+# C O M M O N  S Á M I  D E P E N D E N C Y   G R A M M A R

+This dep file is for sma, sme, smj, sje.

+# DELIMITERS

+Sentence delimiters are the following: <.> <!> <?> <...> <¶>

+# TAGS AND SETS

+N
+V
+A
+Adv
+CC
+CS
+Inf
+Sup
+Neg
+Num
+Po
+Pr

+Pcle
+Prop

+Pron
+IV
+TV
+COMMA
+DASH
+CITATION to keep colouring we add a "
+HYPHEN
+QMARK
+PUNCT
+LEFT
+RIGHT
+CLB
+Ind
+Pot
+Impr
+ImprtII
+Cond
+ConNeg
+Caus causative eus
+VGen
+Interj
+ABBR
+ACR
+Prs
+Prt
+Cmpnd
+RCmpnd
+PrfPrc
+PrsPrc
+Actor
+Actio
+Ger
+Indef
+Nom
+Acc
+Ill
+Com
+Gen
+Ess

+IM For fao

+## POS sub-categories

+## Syntactic tags and sets

+### Syntactic tags in input to this file

+### Syntactic tags added in this file

+* @FMV : finite main verb
+- oaidná: Son oaidná ollislaš gova. - She sees the whole picture
+* infinite main verb
+* @FAUX : finite auxiliary verb
+- ferte: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
+* @FMVdic : finite main verb introducing direct speech
+* @IMVdic : infinite main verb introducing direct speech
+* @FS-IMV : infinite main verb of subclause
+* @FS-IAUX : infinite auxiliary verb in subclause
+* @FS-N<IAUX : infinite auxiliary verb of a relative subclause
+* @FS-N<IMV : infinite main verb of a relative subclause
+* @FS-OBJ : finite verb in subclause functioning as object
+* @FS-OBJ> : finite verb in subclause functioning as object
+* @FS-<OBJ : finite verb in subclause functioning as object
+* @FS-SUBJ : finite verb in subclause functioning as subject
+* @FS-SUBJ> : finite verb in subclause functioning as subject
+* @FS-<SUBJ : finite verb in subclause functioning as subject
+* @FS-ADVL> : finite verb in subclause functioning as adverbial to the left of the main clause
+* @FS-<ADVL : finite verb in subclause functioning as adverbial to the right of the main clause
+* @S< : a clause modifying a sentence to the right of it
+* @FS-ADVL : finite verb in subclause ...
+* @-FS-<ADVL : infinite subclause - eus
+* @-FS-ADVL> : infinite subclause - eus
+* @FS-N< : relative clause to N
+* @FS->N : relative clause to N to the left side of it - eus
+* @FS-VFIN< : finite verb in sentence, statement
+- eai: Idja ii leat šat, eai ge sii dárbbaš lámppá dahje beaivváža čuovgga, dasgo Hearrá Ipmil lea sin čuovga. - The night is not anymore, they do not need the lamp- or day- light either, because God the Lord is their light.
+* @FS-<APP : finite subclause functioning as an apposition
+* @ICL-ADVL : non-finite subclause ...
+* @ICL-AUX< : "right" argument of auxiliary (?)
+* @ICL-OBJ : infinitival clause object
+* @ICL-SUBJ : infinitival clause subject
+* @ICL-P< : infinitival clause complement of preprosition
+* @IAUX : non-finite auxiliary
+* <mv> : main verb.
+A temporarily tag omitted in the end of the file.
+* <aux> : auxilary verb.
+A temporarily tag omitted in the end of the file.

+### fao syntags

+* @>V

+### kal syntags

+* @INS :
+* @<INS :
+* @INS> :

+### eus syntags

+* @FS-SPRED : finite verb in subclause functioning as a subject predicate - eus, but not sure if in use

+### Syntactic set definitions

+# Dep grammar

+Correction rules

+* **muitalit**

+* **XX**

+* **XX**

+* **XX**

+* **faoSumId=Rel**

+## The finite verb

+# Mapping rules

+**lgRemove** removes the language tags <sma>, <sme>,  etc, before proceeding to the dep file.

+* * *
+<small>This (part of) documentation was generated from [src/cg3/dependency.cg3](https://github.com/giellalt/lang-mhr/blob/main/src/cg3/dependency.cg3)</small>

 This is the Eastern Mari disambiguation file.
 It chooses the correct morphological analyses in any given sentence context.